mondalmithun/take-home-project/Readme.md

  Please use any open source tools as necessary for this exercise.
 The code can be delivered via github repo or a zip file.

+Implementation can be found here: https://github.com/mondalmithun/take-home-project/blob/main/vector-search-for-pdf.ipynb

 How to run the Notebook.
 1. There is an ipython notebook.
 It contains self explanatory Markdown cells to naviagte through the notebook to complete the this excercise.
 2. I have used the "MS_2022_Annual_Report.pdf" file as input to create the vector data store.
 3. I have used python packages PyPDF2, langchain, chromadb, langchain-text-splitters and sentence_transformers to implement this excercise
-4. We can use the following things for imporvments
+4. We can use the following things for imporvments 4.a.
- a.
 We can create summary from every chunks & can store that as metadata in vector store to get better similar vector match.
- b.
+    4.b.
+We can try differnet similarity finds techniques apart from {"cosine"} such as the dot product, or Euclidean distance
+    4.c.
 We can try with different indexing techniques apart from the one I used {"hnsw:space"}
- c.
-We can try differnet similarity finds techniques apart from {"cosine"}

 Thanks!